mccamon/main-site/ruddle-history.md

 layout: page

 ---
-Ruddle Famliy History
+# Ruddle Famliy History

 ### November 19, 1939
 Steve Ruddle, Jr. and Jessie Jean Kemp went out on a date and went to Ft.
 Smith and got married.
 Grandma Kemp was not happy about the marriage.
 Mother said they lived with Grandpa and Grandma Ruddle after they were married.
-They were separated in September 1940 when i was born but later reconciled.
+They were separated in September 1940 when I was born but later reconciled.

 ### May 1942
 The family lived in a house about one mile north of the current Stigler High school on Perry Road.
 The house no longer exists.
-The family later lived in Alanreed, Texas on 1-40 east of Amarillo.
-Mother talked about living in a two story house and falling down the stairs.
+The family later lived in Alanreed, Texas on Interstate 40 east of Amarillo.
+Mother talked about living in a two-story house and falling down the stairs.
 There were no two story houses in Alanreed several years ago when I stopped there.
 I think Daddy worked in a nursery.

 ### July 1943
 Barbara was born about a mile north of the stoplight in Stigler.
 It was then in the country and a house provided by Conard Nursery for employees but is now on the outskirts of town.